Lawyers for Low Range Drink Driving NSW

 This can be reduced to a minimum of six months, with a maximum fine of $1,100.

-If the magistrate chooses to grant you a section 10, you won’t be convicted, disqualified or fined.
+If the magistrate chooses to grant you a non conviction order, you won’t be convicted, disqualified or fined.

 What are the sentencing statistics for low range PCA?